 - Keto Fruit – Fresh berries (strawberries, blueberries, raspberries, and blackberries), cherry tomatoes, and olives are classic options, but you can choose any keto fruits you like — even avocado!
 I used a mix of black and green olives, but kalamata olives are great, too.
 Try adding keto fruit dip for another sweet pairing.

 - Keto Nuts & Seeds – Try pecans, almonds, macadamia nuts, pumpkin seeds, or any other keto nuts you prefer.

-- Garnishes – Use fresh herbs like rosemary for a keto-friendly garnish, or use jams and honey for a more conventional board.
+- Garnishes – Use fresh herbs like rosemary for a keto-friendly garnish, or use jams and honey (or keto honey) for a more conventional board.

 - Other Options – Peppers, pickled vegetables, and your favorite dips can all add variety to your board, too.

 This section shows how to make a keto charcuterie board with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Arrange cheeses.
 Place the cheeses in a few different areas on a cutting board (I have this one, which is the perfect size for this charcuterie recipe).
 Brie works well kept in a wheel and sliced into wedges.
 Hard, semi-hard, and semi-soft cheeses, like cheddar and manchego, can be sliced and then fanned out.